msrxse/command-line-app/README.md

-# React + TypeScript + Vite
+# Command line app

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Bear-bones template

 To start development server:

 ```
-pnpm run dev
+npm run dev
 ```

-Next, open your browser and visit http://localhost:5173/.
-The default React project will be running on port 5173.
+Next, open your browser and visit http://localhost:4000/.
+The default React project will be running on port 4000.

 ### Note: